 No, but firearms are typically the most serious, fatal, and irreversible out of all the means.
 According to a study conducted by the Centers for Disease Control and Prevention, having a firearm in the household is a major risk factor for suicide deaths.
 The use of gun locks and safe storage of firearms are effective ways to restrict a suicidal person access to firearms.
 Nonetheless, there are many ways that people can use as a means to kill themselves.
 Loved ones and/or household members of a suicidal person need to be careful with all means.
 Time and distance between a suicidal person and their means can save a life.

 What if they don't want help?

 It can be difficult to know what to do when someone thinking about suicide doesn’t want help.
 The most important things you can do are to be available for when they are ready to talk and create a safety plan.
 Reduce access to lethal means they might use by locking up and safely storing medications and firearms.
 Call specialists at the Idaho Suicide Prevention Hotline or the National Suicide Prevention can help you find local resources for when your loved one is ready to seek help.

 Other Federal Resources

 Additional Online Resources:

 September is National Suicide Prevention Month.
 All month, mental health advocates, prevention organizations, survivors, allies, and community members unite to promote suicide prevention awareness.

-National Suicide Prevention Week is September 6 - 12, 2020.
-It’s a time to share resources and stories, as well as promote suicide prevention awareness.
+National Suicide Prevention Week is September 4 - 10, 2022.
+It is a time to share resources and stories, as well as promote suicide prevention awareness.

 #BeThe1To is the National Suicide Prevention Lifeline’s message for National Suicide Prevention Month and beyond, which helps spread the word about actions we can all take to prevent suicide.
 The Lifeline network and its partners are working to change the conversation from suicide to suicide prevention, to actions that can promote healing, help and give hope.